dariopellegrini/kdone-website/email_confirmation.md

 ```

 This configuration will send an e-mail after user sign up, using username as e-mail address.
-The e-mail will contain a link like `https://site.com/users/auth/veryfy/<code>`, that, when open, will confirm user's e-mail address.
+The e-mail will contain a link like `https://site.com/users/auth/veryfy/<code>`, that, when opened, will confirm user's e-mail address.

 By default e-mail confirmation is not mandatory in order to let users perform login.
 It can be configured as mandatory in userModule DSL.